Ecology and Biodiversity (2024)

 - 500 Level

 Code Paper Title Points Occurrence / Location BIOEB200 Behavioural Ecology & Conservation 15.0 24B (Hamilton) The paper provides an introduction to the principles and concepts of behavioural ecology, and to the application of these to case studies in conservation biology in New Zealand.
-BIOEB201 Principles of Evolution 18A (Hamilton) This paper examines the evolution and diversity of life.
-Topics include the history and philosophy of evolutionary thought, discussion of the mechanisms of evolution, present-day evidence of evolution in animal, plant and bacterial taxa; modern methods of analysing this evidence, and the evolutionary origins of current-day biodiver...
-BIOEB202 Principles of Ecology 18B (Hamilton) This paper covers the principles of ecology, including adaptation to the environment, intra- and inter-specific interactions, community and ecosystem dynamics, and biogeography.
+BIOEB201 Principles of Evolution 15.0 24A (Hamilton) This paper examines the evolution and diversity of life.
+Topics include the history and philosophy of evolutionary thought, discussion of the mechanisms of evolution, present-day evidence of evolution in animals and plants; modern methods of analysing this evidence, and the evolutionary origins of current-day biodiversity.
+BIOEB202 Principles of Ecology 15.0 24B (Hamilton) & 24B (Tauranga) This paper covers the principles of ecology, including adaptation to the environment, intra- and inter-specific interactions, community and ecosystem dynamics, and biogeography.
 Weekend field trips and computer laboratory work are essential elements.
-BIOEB203 Animal Structure and Function 18A (Hamilton) & 18A (Tauranga) This paper is an integrated theoretical and experimental study of the principles of animal structure and function.
+BIOEB203 Animal Structure and Function 15.0 24A (Hamilton) & 24A (Tauranga) This paper is an integrated theoretical and experimental study of the principles of animal structure and function.
 Comparative aspects will be emphasised in how animals adapt to their environment.
 Topics covered include homeostasis, the function of major organ systems, ecophysiology, musculoskeletal design and locomotion.
 An introd...
-BIOEB204 Plant Structure and Function 18B (Hamilton) Plants are key regulators of ecosystem processes, and actively respond to and change their environments.
-This paper examines how plants have these effects by exploring plant structure, functioning, and adaptation to different environments.
-Laboratory work emphasises the handling and identification of common native plants.
+BIOEB204 Plant Structure and Function 15.0 24B (Hamilton) Plants are key regulators of ecosystem processes, and actively respond to and change their environments.
+This paper examines how plants have these effects by exploring plant structure, functioning, reproduction and adaptation to different environments.
+Lectures and laboratory work emphasise New Zealand examples and the identificati...